 Bus service: Arriva 487 at the start or at Ness Gardens

-4. Suddenly the path becomes a sealed road.
+- Suddenly the path becomes a sealed road.
 This used to lead to the three Decca masts, but ships and planes use newer aids to navigation.
 Denhall House Farm has a fishery, and from 2013 Net’s Coffee Shop.
 Up to the left you can see part of the University’s Botanical Gardens also known as Ness Botanical Gardens which you will approach soon.

 - The road now joins Denhall Lane.
 A small copse on the skyline ahead marks the site of the old Iron Age settlement of Burton Point Fort (a scheduled ancient monument).
 To the right is the Deeside Industrial Estate, built on land reclaimed by Summers’ Steel works, and the newest bridge across the Dee.
 Turn left up Denhall Lane, looking out for cars on this narrow steep lane.
 To the left is the entrance to Denna Hall, the former home of Richard Summers, a son of John Summers.
 To the right is Chapelfields, another scheduled ancient monument, and site of the Hospital of St John, now a lumpy field.

 - The road crosses over the Bidston to Wrexham railway line, and up to Neston Road.
 Here you can catch a 487 bus to Neston or Liverpool, but a few hundred yards to the left is Ness Gardens.
 We usually call in for coffee and cake in the visitor’s centre.

 - Along Neston Road you can walk through the Ness Gardens car park, to avoid a section of road with no footpath.